yolmio/docs/src/content/docs/index.md

 ## Introduction

-Yolm is a all-in-one platform that makes it easy to deliver great web apps.
+Yolm is a all-in-one platform as a service that makes it easy to deliver great web apps.

-## Benefits

-- Write far less code
-- Use SQL everywhere
-- Find out SQL errors at compile time
-- Focus on core, let Yolm handle the rest
-- Deploy close to users

-## Key Features

-- Complete component library
-  - Powerful built-in datagrid
-  - Standard chart types included
-- Development Server with integrated database
-- Unified object model for database, UI and interactions, and API
-- One command to deploy database, API and web app(s)
-- Serverless platform to run your Yolm web app
+We built from scratch a new database, ui framework, and architecture that lets you be far more productive.

+The quickest way to explain is this video:

+VIDEO